Mehrsa Baradaran: Political activity

 In November 2020, Baradaran was named a volunteer member of the Joe Biden presidential transition's Agency Review Team to support transition efforts related to the Department of Treasury and the Federal Reserve.

 In 2021, Baradaran was mentioned as a possible contender for the position of Comptroller of the Currency.
 Baradaran's nomination was supported by progressives in the Democratic Party, including Representative Jamaal Bowman.
 In the end, Cornell Law Professor Saule Omarova was chosen for the role instead.
 Since then, she has been mentioned as a possible candidate to serve on the Federal Reserve.

 Personal life and recognition

-Baradaran is married to Jared Bybee, a former president of the Clarke County Board of Education.
-Baradaran's sister, Shima, is a law professor at Brigham Young University: The two taught side by side in 2010.

-She spoke about her experience as a refugee from Iran in Slate in January 2017.
+Baradaran spoke about her experience as a refugee from Iran in Slate in January 2017.
 She pointed out that she was one of the "immigrants and refugees from 'terrorist countries' that soon will be banned by executive order from coming [to America]".
-She concluded: "The irony for me is that it was Iran's tribalism and nationalism that put my family out in the first place.
+She concluded:"The irony for me is that it was Iran's tribalism and nationalism that put my family out in the first place.
 Ayatollah Ruhollah Khomeini's regime had said 'Iran First', too.
 They silenced the press, kicked out all the 'others', and ran the liberal intellectuals out of the country.
 I hope that's not what happens here.
-But even if it does, this is my home and I will keep working to make America great because I have so much hope in America".The Huffington Post described her as one of "a powerful cohort of Mormon women of color scholar-activists... who are powerful critics of racism, colonialism, and economic exploitation".
+But even if it does, this is my home and I will keep working to make America great because I have so much hope in America".